Field Trips

-OBA field trips are back!
-OBA is again offering trips led by experienced birders and expert local guides.
-To protect the health and safety of our members and the broader community, OBA adheres to all federal, state and local guidance regarding Covid-19.
+The Oregon Birding Association offers trips led by experienced birders and expert local guides.
 See our Field Trip Policies page for full details and our waiver.
 There is no charge to attend, but participants must be current members of OBA; you can join or renew here.
-Pre-registration is required and group size is limited to 10 participants plus leader(s).
-Weather, wildfire or other conditions may cause a trip to be canceled; if that happens, the trip leader will alert you.
+Pre-registration is required and group size is limited.
+Weather, wildfire or other conditions may cause a trip to be modified or canceled; if that happens, the trip leader will alert you.
 To suggest a trip we should run, or to volunteer as a leader, please contact us.

-- Start Time 9:00 AM
+- Trip Start Time 8:00 AM

-- End Time 1:00 PM
+- Trip End Time 10:00 AM

-- Maximum # of participants 12
+- Maximum # of participants: 12

 Field Trip Reports